Simple broadband signal detection at the fundamental limit: Abstract

 \section{Abstract}

 Broadband detection of a weak oscillatory field with unknown carrier frequency underlies magnetometry, axion searches and gravitational-wave sensing.
-We show that the Grover-like integration-time lower bound for this task is a geometric corollary an upper bound on the integrated quantum Fisher information, a metrological constraint.
-We further give an all-analog multi-resonant protocol based on a randomized Su-Schrieffer-Heeger control Hamiltonian and an $m$-register GHZ probe and verify near-optimal scaling through simulation.
+We show that the Grover-like integration-time lower bound for this task is a geometric corollary of an upper bound on the integrated quantum Fisher information and present an all-analog protocol with near-optimal scaling.

 Quantum sensors convert weak classical fields into measurable changes of a quantum state.
 For oscillating signals, coherent control enables strong narrowband selectivity, but in many settings the carrier frequency is not known a priori and may lie anywhere within a wide band.
 The resulting bandwidth-sensitivity tradeoff is a recurring bottleneck in AC magnetometry, noise spectroscopy \cite{degen2017quantum,bylander2011noise} and proposed searches for axion-like dark matter and gravitational-wave detection \cite{graham2015axion,abbott2016gw150914}.